 Local apples have found their way onto menus around the state, particularly in autumn, where they appear in salads (often with locally made blue cheese from companies like the Caves of Faribault), with pork (another thing Minnesota produces a great deal of) or, perhaps best of all, in tarts and pies.

 And there is, of course, no lack of local pie places that highlight apples in a way guaranteed to create a happy memory.
-A new arrival is Sara's Tipsy Pies of Stillwater, featuring the Chestnut Hill apple pie, which uses local apples baked in Lift Bridge Chestnut Hill Ale glaze.
+A newer arrival is Sara's Tipsy Pies of Stillwater, featuring the Chestnut Hill apple pie, which uses local apples baked in Lift Bridge Chestnut Hill Ale glaze.
 Find her pies in the Food Building at the Minnesota State Fair.

-If you're in Minneapolis, don't miss the ciders of Sociable Cider Werks (pictured).
-Located in the hip Northeast neighborhood, Sociable features regular Thursday-Saturday visits from a rotating stable of food trucks and an industrial-chic taproom.
+If you're in Minneapolis, don't miss the ciders of Sociable Cider Werks.
+Located in the hip Northeast neighborhood, Sociable features regular visits from a rotating stable of food trucks and an industrial-chic taproom.
 Its taps boast a variety of Midwestern apple-derived ciders that veer sharply toward the crisp, clean, cool and refreshing end of the beverage—no sugar bombs here.

 At Sweetland Orchard in Webster, visitors can taste a variety of hard ciders, including unique offerings like cherry rhubarb and two varieties made with heirloom apples.
 Outside of September and October, the ciders can be found at a handful of restaurants and bars in the Twin Cities.

-Even beer benefits from the local crop: Schell's brewery collaborated this year with Sociable Cider Werks on a limited-edition brew called Burnout Smoked Apple, featuring a blend of Honeycrisp and Haralson juices.
+Even beer benefits from the local crop: Schell's brewery recently collaborated with Sociable Cider Werks on a limited-edition brew called Burnout Smoked Apple, featuring a blend of Honeycrisp and Haralson juices.